Temptation of Wife (Philippine TV series)

-Temptation of Wife is a Philippine television drama revenge series broadcast by GMA Network.
+Temptation of Wife is a Philippine television drama romance series broadcast by GMA Network.
 The series is based on a 2008 South Korean drama series of the same title.
 Directed by Dominic Zapata and Gina Alajar, it stars Marian Rivera in the title role, Dennis Trillo, Glaiza de Castro and Rafael Rosell.
-It premiered on October 29, 2012, on the network's Telebabad line up replacing Luna Blanca.
+It premiered on October 29, 2012, on the network's Telebabad line up.
 The series concluded on April 5, 2013, with a total of 113 episodes.

-It was replaced by Love & Lies in its timeslot.
+The series is streaming online on YouTube.